sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - KMS is a managed service that makes it easy to create and control the cryptographic keys that are used to protect your data.
 - KMS provides a range of features that make it easy to manage your keys securely, including key generation, key storage, key rotation, and key auditing.
 - KMS can be used to encrypt data at rest and in transit.
+- KMS encrypts data up to 4KB in size per call.
+For larger data, use envelope encryption with AWS Encryption SDK.
 - KMS can be used to manage keys for a variety of AWS services, including Amazon S3, Amazon RDS, and Amazon EBS.

 Here are some additional details that you may want to know: